mtnemeth/unideb-cloud-infra/console/LambdaHelloWorld.md

     }
 ```

-Hit the `Deploy` button on the left of the code.
+Hit the `Deploy` button on the left-hand side of the code editor.

 ## Test the function with test events